-- a) Arrival weekend: Some activities/familiarization around Troyes not too strenuous so that you can rest up, have a chance to learn your way around, eat some good food, and have some fun! - b) Paris weekend (4 days, 3 nights): Hotel accommodations are provided as well as transportation to Paris from Troyes, 3 day metro pass and supervision.
+- Arrival weekend: Some activities/familiarization around Troyes not too strenuous so that you can rest up, have a chance to learn your way around, eat some good food, and have some fun! - Paris weekend (3 days, 3 nights): Hotel accommodations are provided as well as transportation to Paris from Troyes (5-day metro pass).
 The group will visit as many of the "big-name" sites as possible, but Paris has so many that one might spend a lifetime and still not see them all.
 For example, the Louvre, Paris' most famous art museum, is so enormous that some of its curators who have worked there for many years have still not seen it all.
-Breakfast is included, but lunch and dinners will be at your own expense.
-There will also be free time for individual exploration of the city. - c) Trip to Normandie (4 days, 3 nights): D-Day landing beach, visit of Mont Saint Michel including abbey, visit of an oyster farm with tasting, entrance to Saint Malo aquarium, visit of Chambord and Chenonceaux Châteaux de la Loire, entrance to the Futuroscope Park.
-Transportation by coach, accommodation + breakfasts, 2 dinners included. - d) Adventure (outdoors) weekend (3 days, 2 nights): On this trip, you will join Troyes students and students from the University of Michigan program in the activities so it will be a good chance to mingle.
+Breakfast is included, but lunch and dinners will be at your own expense as well as admission fees to any of the sights.
+There will also be free time for individual exploration of the city. - Trip to Normandie (3 days, 2 nights): D-Day landing beach, visit of Mont Saint Michel including abbey, visit of an oyster farm with tasting, entrance to Saint Malo aquarium, visit of Chambord and Chenonceaux Châteaux de la Loire.
+Transportation by coach, accommodation + breakfasts, 2 dinners included. - Adventure (outdoors) weekend (3 days, 2 nights): On this trip, you will join Troyes students and students from the University of Michigan program in the activities so it will be a good chance to mingle.
 Before the trip, three evenings of rock climbing instruction will be provided by the guides (one of the campus buildings has a rock-climbing wall in its lobby!).
 The entire adventure weekend is organized by a professional outdoor company with experienced guides/instructors.
-Accommodation, up to 4 fun activities (rafting, via ferrata, paragliding, canyoning), transportation by coach, 2 breakfasts, 3 lunches, 2 dinners, supervision, insurance, accredited staff will be provided.
+Accommodation, up to 4 fun activities at the beginners' level (via ferrata, canyoning, canoe kayak and tube, Trot'in electric bike), transportation by coach, 2 breakfasts, 3 lunches, 2 dinners, supervision, insurance, accredited staff will be provided.